-The purpose of this report is to present the concept of a Payment for Ecosystem Services program for landowners that provide quality habitat for the endangered Florida Panther and its prey.
-Many landowners and ranchers in the Florida Panther Focus Area (Figure 1) recognize that maintaining quality wildlife habitats on their lands that support panthers can be a liability if the panthers prey on their calves or cattle.
-The US Fish and Wildlife (USFWS or Service) believes that the continued management of native habitats on private lands in this landscape is essential to the recovery of the Florida Panther.
-Therefore, incentivizing the quality management of native habitats is crucial and should counteract the expense of lost cattle revenue as a result of Panther depredations.
+The purpose of this report is to present the concept of a Payment for Ecosystem Services program for landowners that provide quality habitat for the endangered Florida panther and its prey.
+Many landowners and ranchers in the Florida Panther Focus Area (Figure 1) recognize that maintaining wildlife habitats on their lands that support panthers can be a liability if the panthers prey on their calves or cattle.
+The US Fish and Wildlife (USFWS or Service) believes that the continued management of native habitats on private lands in this landscape is essential to the recovery of the Florida panther.
+Therefore, incentivizing the management of native habitats is crucial and may alleviate concerns of revenue lost due to panther depredations.